herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 ‘Will she be all right?’ was my question.

 ‘She always is.
-But aren’t you curious why did I wanted to walk here?’
+But aren’t you curious why I wanted to walk here?’

 Flor probably wanted to cheer me up, so she took my hand and went out with me straight to the forest, in the exact opposite way I presumed the other two.

 ‘Cathleen is a good person, you’ll see.
-She just needs some patience.’
+You just need to be patient with her.’

 ‘But how come Gwendal went after her?
 I thought they didn’t like each other.’